 I am not sure if I have a 2.5 GPA, can someone evaluate my transcripts for me?

 Yes.
 If a student would like to have their transcripts evaluated, call to set up an appointment with the Nursing Admissions Director.
 Be sure to bring copies of all college transcripts to the appointment.

 If I have been in another Nursing program and either failed or withdrawn from two nursing classes, does that affect my eligibility?

 Maybe.
-Applicants with grades of D, F, or W in collegiate-level nursing course work may be eligible for admission if the grades were earned in only one term and the applicant’s eligibility to return to re-enroll in the nursing program in which these grades were earned can be verified.
-If an applicant has earned grades of D, F, or W during more than one term of collegiate-level nursing course work they are ineligible for admission unless: 1.)
+Applicants with grades of D, F, or W in another collegiate-level nursing program may be eligible for admission if the grades were earned in only one term and the applicant’s eligibility to return to re-enroll in the nursing program in which these grades were earned can be verified.
+If an applicant has earned grades of D, F, or W during more than one term of another collegiate-level nursing program they are ineligible for admission unless: 1.)
 Academic Fresh Start status has been granted prior to the application deadline and 2.) verification that all previously earned nursing course grades of D, F, or W were unrelated to student clinical performance is obtained.
 Academic Fresh Start status does not negate a record of nursing program dismissal due to clinical performance or academic misconduct.
+Students with degrees are not eligible for Academic Fresh Start.
 Students with degrees are not eligible for Academic Fresh Start.
 If an applicant needs to discuss Academic Fresh Start, please call to set up an appointment.

 I have been in another Nursing program, but have not failed or withdrawn from any of my classes.
 Will my nursing classes transfer?